 Google Tag Manager makes your life easier, but is still a technical solution in need of troubleshooting and debugging.
-While Google Tag Manager is available now to anyone looking to sign up, some potential adopters are hesitant to implement the product until they find answers about how they can test whether the product is working appropriately for their site.
+While Google offers Tag Manager now to anyone looking to sign up, some potential adopters are hesitant to implement the product until they find answers about how they can test whether the product is working appropriately for their site.

 They are not alone.
 While beta testing the Google Tag Manager solution, I had several questions about how to validate that my tags were working properly and that data was being sent to not only GTM, but also to the services that I configured (namely AdWords conversion tracking and Doubleclick).

 Judging from the number of emails we have received from potential users of Google Tag Manager about whether the system provides reporting or other assurance that tags have fired, this appears to be a common concern from the potential GTM user base.

 The truth is that right now the product is very robust from a technical standpoint – in my testing and troubleshooting, it works exactly as it should.
 It’s an elegant and lightweight solution for tagging your site.

 Fortunately, there are not only resources available from Google, but also several tools for your browser that allow you to debug and troubleshoot your installation.
 Here are 5 methods that you can use to make your life easier as you experiment with and implement Google Tag Manger.

 In Firefox for the Mac, it looks like this:

 The process for fixing is straight forward, but may take a while.
 Identify errors, go to your code and attempt to fix the errors, then check your console again to see if errors are still popping up.
 Once your debugging console shows no errors, you can move on to the next step.